poorvi1910/Cryptonite/picoctf/README.md

 [4] is used to access the character at index 4 of the hexadecimal string.
 This is a specific character of the hash.

 Hence the line is checking whether the i-th character of the key string is not equal to the character at index 4 of the hexadecimal representation of the SHA-256 hash of the username.
 So to get the key we can just print what the hashlib function does

-Combing all the key parts we get the flag: picoCTF{1n_7h3_|<3y_of_e584b363}
+Combining all the key parts we get the flag: picoCTF{1n_7h3_|<3y_of_e584b363}

 GDB Baby Step 1       100

 ARMssembly 0           40

 BINARY EXPLOITATION